Just-Learning/just-learning.github.io/docs/learn-code/aws-associate-developer.md

 - ELB uses **DNS name** because public IP address might change
 - EC2 instance can get public IP
 - SO in R53, must use **alias** records cause can't resolved by **A** records
+- ELB's IP address keeps changing.
+You should instead use the DNS name provided to you.

 ?> Application Load Balancers now support multiple SSL certificates and Smart Certificate Selection using Server Name Indication (SNI)